DataDog/integrations-core/nagios/README.md

     collect_service_performance_data: True # default is False
 ```

-The Agent reads the main nagios configuration file to get the locations of the nagios log files it should watch.
+The Agent reads the main Nagios configuration file to get the locations of the Nagios log files it should watch.

-This check also works with Icinga, the popular fork of Nagios.
+This check also works with Icinga, a popular fork of Nagios.
 If you use Icinga, just set `nagios_conf` to the location of your Icinga configuration file.

-[Restart the Agent][3] to start sending Nagios events and (optionally) perfdata metrics to Datadog.
+[Restart the Agent][3] to start sending Nagios events and (optionally) performance data metrics to Datadog.

 ### Validation